Pr1ncessP0ny/HackaBEE/content/about.md

 well, I'm just an enthusiast about cyber security with questions firing off rapidly from my head that I desire answers to.
 This blog is like a personal time machine in a sense, showing me where I started from and where I will be in the future.

-Feel free to browse through this blog it may end up serving as a ladder towards the life of a pen-tester / Veterans Bug bounty hunter or something completely different.
+Feel free to browse through this blog, it may end up serving as a ladder towards the life of a pen-tester / Veteran Bug bounty hunter or something completely different as I intend to share the lessons I grow through, what I learn, my ideas on projects, etc.